TP-online/TPBot/README.md

 # Traffic-Pirate-Bot
 automated bot for generating traffic in more of a 'black hat' way.

-COME FU** WITH US AND YOU'LL BE STACKIN' SIMPS TO THE CEILING!
+**Referencethe __README PDF__ for a better overview and a more in depth look into our project and all of its capabilities.**

-THANK YOU FOR PURCHASING THIS TOOL.
+THANK YOU FOR PURCHASING THIS TOOL and/or PARTICIPATING IN THE INFINATLY HELPFUL BETA PROGRAM.
 IF YOU HAVE ANY QUESTIONS YOU CAN REACH ME ON TELEGRAM @TP-Dev

 Written in React.js and C# programming language.